mariarodr1136/RaspberryPiLab/GPIO_Basics/README.md

   The script drives each row HIGH one at a time and reads all column inputs to detect which key is pressed.
 Includes debouncing and prints the key value in real time.
+- **kpLib.py** – A reusable Python class that implements a full 4×4 keypad driver.
+  Handles row scanning, column reading, debouncing, and multi-character input until a return key is pressed.
+- **kp-read.py** – Example program that imports the keypad class, reads a sequence of key presses, and prints the final string when the return key is pressed.

 ---